jro31/jethro-codes/_articles/my-story.md

 Every decision that I've made in my life has got me to where I am now, and I like where I am now, so I regret nothing.
 But it is ironic that I gave up computing in order to spend the last six years of my education studying business, only to never work in business and instead become a software engineer.

-I think the reality that I'm in my mid-thirties, competing in the job market with computer science graduates in their early twenties, has always given me an added motivation.
+I think the reality that I'm in my mid-thirties, competing in the job market with computer science graduates in their early twenties, has always given me added motivation.

 I know that everything else being equal, I can't compete with them.
 So I have to be willing to work harder, to learn more quickly, to be more receptive to change, just to even out the playing field.

 And in that vein, despite successfully earning an income as a Rails dev for almost three years on leaving this job, I was very aware of a gaping hole in my skillset.

-Even the improved Plant as Usual version 2 had a front-end consisting of jQuery, as I'd never had to time to properly learn a front-end library.
+Even the improved Plant as Usual version 2 had a front-end consisting of jQuery, as I'd never found the time to properly learn a front-end library.

-I'd earned well during this time, but since getting my first job, had taken nothing but enforced time-off.
+I'd earned well during these three years, but since getting my first job, had taken nothing but enforced time-off.

 Being uncharacteristically static, I'd had a pretty low cost of living for someone living in London.

 You can take the backpack off the backpacker, but you can't take the backpacker off the backpack.
 Or something like that.
-I've still never really snapped-out of my backpacker mentality of saving absolutely every penny possible.
+I've still never really snapped-out of my backpacker mentality of saving absolutely every penny that I can.

 So by this point I had a good chunk of savings behind me, which meant I could afford some time-off to... to code.

 I've come to accept that as my reality now.
-In fact, with the exception of one in September 2019, I haven't gone a week without coding since I arrived at the bootcamp three and a half years ago.
+In fact, with the exception of one week in September 2019, I haven't gone a week without coding since I arrived at the bootcamp three and a half years ago.

-For the first time though, I didn't focus on Rails, and used this time to firstly learn, and to then build several applications using React, including two built with a React/Next.js front-end with a Rails API.
+For the first time though, I didn't focus on Rails, and used this time to firstly learn, and to then build several applications using React, including two built with a React/Next.js front-end, and a Rails API.

-Dedicating so much time to learning React, I almost consider myself a React developer as much as a Rails dev now, but they're two skills that complement each so well, that I intend to pursue both equally going forwards.
+Dedicating so much time to learning React, I almost consider myself a React developer as much as a Rails dev now, but they're two skills that complement each so well, that I intend to pursue both going forwards.

-And although I'll never close myself off to learning new things, in the immediate future, that's how I hope to work.
+And although I'll never close myself off to learning new things, in the immediate future, that's how I hope I can earn a living.

 ## Why I code